Donny-GUI/mkps/README.md

 ## Description

-_makes python scripts with all the seasoning on top.
+_make entire python scrips from the command line. import from other files, write them as args.
       saves time for writing commments and ifmain/main. will check for duplicates in arguments as well as duplicate existing files.
 Time complexity minimized._